Blue-ringed Octopus: Tiny, Deadly and Antisocial

 Hunting and Eating Prey

-That's likely because blue-ringed octopuses mostly use their venom to hunt and eat.
+Blue-ringed octopuses mostly use their venom to hunt and eat.
 When they're young, they eat very small shrimps, and as they get older and bigger, they take down crabs and small prawns.
 To feed, they use their venom in a couple of ways:

-• by releasing a cloud of venom into the water near the prey so they will take it in through their gills.
+• by releasing a cloud of venom into the water near the prey so they will take it in through their gills

-Crabs, for example, have an open circulatory system, so the venom goes through their body pretty quickly and they go limp.
+Crabs, for example, have an open circulatory system, so the venom goes through their body pretty quickly, and they go limp.
 Blue-ringed octopuses generally feed on crustaceans that are equal to or smaller than the size of their own heads.

 Advertisement